 6) Boost Your LinkedIn Profile With References

 Networking sites like LinkedIn have become a hot spot for employers.
-They often search for LinkedIn profiles that suits their needs.
+They often search for LinkedIn profiles that suit their needs.

 This is relatively new, but the trend points towards an optimized chance of getting employed if your profile is filled with references.